The LRT Debate Continues - Toronto Divided

 Ford also believes that we can conduct a proper environmental assessment and complete construction on the subway line expansion by 2015.
 In contrast it has taken much longer to assess and construct a small extension to the University line up past York University.
 Service for this extension isn’t even expected until late 2015 and Ford thinks he can put a new subway extension that is more extensive than the University-Spadina extension before the 2015 Pan Am games?
 I guess I missed the memo about when Toronto was suddenly gained magical construction powers.

-Fiscal responsibility, construction feasibility, and the fact that we would be getting 4 lines for the price of less than 1 subway aside lets suppose we go with Rob Ford and his supporters beliefs that the LRT is a war on the car, or that he thinks Toronto would be more international with more subways (don’t know how that makes sense but okay we’ll go with it).
-The new subway that the city needs is not an extension along the least travelled subway line in the city where the population density may not be high enough to actually support a subway line at this time or in 5 years, the new subway that Toronto needs is a relief line in the downtown core.
-Riders should have to wait for 5 subways to go by before they can get on during peak times.
+Fiscal responsibility, construction feasibility, and the fact that we would be getting 4 lines for the price of less than 1 subway aside, let’s suppose we go with Rob Ford and his supporters’ beliefs that the LRT is a war on the car, or that he thinks Toronto would be more international with more subways (don’t know how that makes sense but okay we’ll go with it).
+The new subway that the city needs is not an extension along the least traveled subway line in the city, where the population density may not be high enough to actually support a subway line at this time or in 5 years.
+The new subway that Toronto needs is a relief line in the downtown core.
+Riders should not have to wait for 5 subways to go by before they can get on during peak times.
 Why not provide a line where the population density can support it and one that would actually bring people downtown to their jobs and back out to their homes faster?

 The next few months will be crucial for Transit City and indeed the future of Toronto.
 It will also be peak at what’s to come in council as we see which members are voices of reason and sanity and which ones are living in a fantasy.